Pandicon/Multiplayer-Game/client/README.md

 +--+ json.hpp
 ```
 # Compilation
-Compiling should be pretty easy once you setup libraries.
+Compiling should be pretty easy once you setup libraries (check "Used libraries").
 Just use CMake, for example this way:
 ```shell
 mkdir build
 cmake .. -DCMAKE_BUILD_TYPE=Release